Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 Load annotations simultaneous with document information.
 Prevents the user from viewing the document until the annotations are loaded.

-If set to `true`, the annotations load times are included when retrieving various performance metrics related to document loading.
+If set to `true`, the annotations load times are included when retrieving performance metrics related to document loading.

 Default value: `false`